avimehenwal/python.avimehenwal/docs/README.md

         return self.compute_volume(self.height, self.radius)
 ```

-### Abstract methods
+### 1.3.7.
+Abstract methods

-An abstract method is a method defined in a base class, but that may not provide any implementation.
+An abstract method is a method defined in a base class, but that **may not provide any implementation**.
 In Java, it would describe the methods of an interface.
 So the simplest way to write an abstract method in Python is:

 ```python